More specifically: white, middle class people, from outside urban areas…and especially those that consider themselves Republicans or conservatives.

 Newt said many whites “instinctively under-estimate the level of discrimination” black people face in America.
 Lewis says why the under-estimation is starting to change.
 Correct.
 Because watching Alton Sterling and Philando Castile bleed out on video doesn’t leave you a lot of options if you’re intellectually honest about the horror unfolding.

-I stand guilty as charged throughout much of my life of that critique of of middle class whites.
-I’m white, grew up in an upper-middle class home in a suburb of Seattle, and went to private high school as well as a highly selective liberal arts college back east.
+I stand guilty as charged throughout much of my life of that critique of middle class whites.
+I’m white, grew up in an upper-middle class home in a suburb of Seattle, and went to private high school as well as a highly selective liberal arts college back East.
 I’m also a Republican — though far, far from the stereotype (and virulently anti-Trump) — who has worked for Republican elected officials and knows many conservatives because of my past professional life and political experience.
 For years, I consistently underestimated the discrimination black people experience.

 What changed for me on this issue?
 Increased exposure to video of police misbehavior is a contributing factor.
 So to was a recent diversity & inclusion training I took that led me to re-think a number of my assumptions and beliefs.
 And I think moving to New Orleans soon plays a big role too.

 I went to college in Virginia and have traveled through parts of the South.
 I’m a history and political science major who knows quite well our national past on the issue of race.
-I know things are different from the Pacific Northwest I grew up (above and beyond Ron’s troubling experience in Seattle).
+I know things are different from the Pacific Northwest I grew up in (above and beyond Ron’s troubling experience in Seattle).
 But visiting New Orleans several times in advance of our final move gave me a new and deeper perspective on race issues.

 New Orleans is in the Deep South.
 For all the welcoming and funky vibe of the Big Easy, racial tension is palpable.
 I’ve observed it in white people.
 I’ve observed it in black people.
 I’ve been on the receiving end of it when it was loudly and visibly clear my white family wasn’t welcome where we were at in one neighborhood (conversely, we feel delightfully welcome in the predominantly black neighborhood we choose as our home).